uzh-rpg/e2calib/README.md

 ```

 The reconstruction code uses events saved in the h5 file format to reconstruct images with [E2VID](http://rpg.ifi.uzh.ch/docs/TPAMI19_Rebecq.pdf).

+#### Reconstruction Options
+*Based on Fixed Frequency*

+Reconstruction can be performed at a fixed frequency.
+This is useful for intrinsic calibration.

+*Based on Specified Timestamps*

+You can also specify the timestamps for image reconstruction from a text file.
+As an example, these timestamps can be trigger signals that synchronize the event camera with the exposure time of a frame-based camera.
+In this scenario, you may want to reconstruct images from the event camera at the trigger timestamps for extrinsic calibration.

+We provide a script to [extract trigger signals from a prophesee raw file](python/extract_triggers_prophesee.py).

 ### Reconstructions to Rosbag
 If you want to use [kalibr](https://github.com/ethz-asl/kalibr), you may want to create a rosbag from the reconstructed images.